ChristopherWilkerson/DevNotes/JavaScriptReadMe.md

 Now, this is an extremely simplified example, but it’s helpful to recognize how to use this important tool when you start working with more complex callback functions

+## Douglas Crockford JavaScript video notes
+## if dealing with money : javascript bad with some arithmetic functions. .1 + .2 = .30000004
+need to multiple by 100 (or 1000 or whatever) to deal with integers, then scale it back

+sitting in a beach house on the east coast, learning code on a saturday.

+in for statements, make conditional if statement to avoid for looping thru object container heirachy. when using parse.int always use a radix.

+only functions have scope
+variables do not have scope.

+if creating something with more than a few variables, step back and consider refactoring them as a single object.